 If you’re hesitant about it, here are a few reasons that should help you decide that learning how to speak Spanish and getting Spanish lessons is right for you and your career!
-And check out the history for more interesting reasons!

-There are a lot of opportunities in a number of professional fields for those who speak basic Spanish or even just conversational Spanish.
+There are a lot of opportunities in a number of professional fields for those who speak even basic Spanish or conversational Spanish.
 For those have gained a high degree of fluency, a deep understanding of the language and culture, and have a vast Spanish vocabulary, there are lucrative opportunities in language tuition and translation.

 According to the World Tourism Organization (UNWTO), there are around one billion tourists around the world.
 Naturally, this has helped grow the tourism industry.
 In fact, Spain is the most popular tourist destination in Europe for those living outside of the European Union.
 Additionally, three of the top 25 tourist destinations are in Spanish speaking countries.

-Furthermore, as one of the most popular tourist destinations in the world, the US is often visited by Spanish-speaking tourists.
 If you work in tourism, Spanish is on the podium in terms of the most important languages to speak.
 Just knowing a few common phrases and a bit about Spanish grammar could put you ahead of a number of other candidates.

 Of course, you’ll also need to master certain technical, legal, or political terms in Spanish in order to get a good job.
 You can't do these kind of jobs by just being fluent in everyday Spanish.